jcaiaamc/de-data-load-glue/README.md

 ### upload-file branch ###

-* This branch is only used to make upload file(s) into the designated s3 bucket.
+* This branch is only used to upload file(s) into the designated s3 bucket.

 ### Setup guidelines ###